grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/MC-Surveillance/README.md

 # Minecraft Surveillance Bot

-A Discord and Mineflayer bot that monitors nearby users to an area to ensure security of bases and facilities.
+A Discord and Mineflayer bot that monitors nearby users to an area to ensure security of bases and facilities. ~This bot can also be used for spawn terrorizing.
+By hiding this bot near spawn you will get a notification whenever a new player joins.
+Useful for platforms like 2B2T.~

 ## Story